billsix/cprogrammingbook/doc/02-Variables.rst

 an obvious function—it takes the negative value of its operand;
 what does the unary plus do?
 In fact the answer is almost nothing.
-The unary plus is a new addition to the language, which balances the presence of the unary minus, but doesn 't have any effect on the value of the expression.
+The unary plus is a new addition to the language, which balances the presence of the unary minus, but doesn't have any effect on the value of the expression.
 Very few Old C users even noticed that it was missing.

 The